brevdev/brev-docs/docs/index.md

 Not sure what your workspace is called?
 Try `brev ls` to print orgs in your active org.
 You can view orgs with `brev ls orgs` and change active orgs with `brev set <org_name>`.

-Reach out to us in the [Discord](https://discord.gg/NVDyv7TUgJ) for help.
+View the full [CLI docs here](/reference/brev-cli), and reach out to us in the [Discord](https://discord.gg/NVDyv7TUgJ) for help!
+We're here for anything you need.
 Build something great 🤙